constraintAutomaton/sib-swiss-federated-query-extractor/README.md

 # sib-swiss-federated-query-extractor

 An extractor of federated queries from the [sib-swiss/sparql-examples](https://github.com/sib-swiss/sparql-examples) repository.
+The latest extractor run results are [available online](./sib-swiss-federated-queries.json); however, the results are updated with the changes in [sib-swiss/sparql-examples](https://github.com/sib-swiss/sparql-examples).

 ## Installation
 To extract the queries the [sib-swiss/sparql-examples](https://github.com/sib-swiss/sparql-examples) is added as a submodules,